 If you collect personal information at a physical store location, you must provide privacy notices there as well, include all information in your online privacy policy, and provide a toll-free number for making CCPA privacy requests.

-There are four different types of privacy requests that correspond to consumers’ rights under the CCPA: requests to know categories of personal information collected, requests to know specific pieces of personal information collected, requests to delete, and requests to opt out.
+There are four different types of privacy requests that correspond to consumers’ rights under the CCPA: requests to know, requests to delete, requests to opt out, requests to correct, and requests to limit.
 Each of these request types has its own rules, requirements, and exemptions.
 This portion of checklist will help assess your business’s readiness to respond to privacy requests.

 Without a thorough and up-to-date data map, it will be very difficult to know if you are fully complying with consumers’ requests.